The Geometry of Hidden Modes in Distance-Based Formation Control

 The coordination of \ac{mass} is a cornerstone of modern engineering, enabling applications from satellite formation flying to drone swarms and robotic teams (\cite{chung2018survey}).
 A fundamental task in this domain is formation control, where agents must achieve and maintain a specific geometric pattern.
 In many real-world scenarios, such as indoor or underwater environments, global positioning is unavailable, forcing agents to rely on local, relative sensing.
-Distance-based formation control, where the desired shape is defined by a set of inter-agent distances, provides a robust and decentralized solution for such settings (\cite{oh2011formation}).
+Distance-based formation control, where the desired shape is defined by a set of inter-agent distances, provides a distributed solution for such settings (\cite{oh2011formation}).

 A standard approach to this problem employs a gradient-based control law, where each agent adjusts its motion to minimize the error in its local distance measurements (\cite{krick2009stabilisation}).
-While the stability and convergence properties of these controllers are well-understood \cite{survey_formation_control_2015_automatica}, their dynamic performance under external disturbances remains an open area of investigation.
+While the stability and convergence properties of these controllers are well-understood (\cite{SUN201650}), their dynamic performance under external disturbances remains an open area of investigation.
 How does a localized disturbance, such as a wind gust affecting a single drone, propagate through the formation?
-How do the placement of actuators and sensors and the geometry of the formation itself affect the system's ability to reject such disturbances?
+How does the placement of the actuator and the geometry of the formation itself affect the system's ability to reject such disturbances?
 To answer these questions, a formal input-output modeling framework is required.

-The analysis of controllability and observability in networked systems has a rich history, particularly for linear consensus-type dynamics.
-Foundational work has established deep connections between a network's controllability and its underlying graph topology, including the role of graph symmetries \cite{rahmani2009controllability} and the placement of leader agents \cite{tanner2004controllability}.
+The analysis of controllability in networked systems has a rich history, particularly for linear consensus-type dynamics.
+Foundational work has established deep connections between a network's controllability and its underlying graph topology, including the role of graph symmetries (\cite{rahmani2009controllability}) and the placement of leader agents (\cite{tanner2004controllability}).
 However, these classical results are often tailored to systems with simple, unweighted graph Laplacians.
 They do not directly address the challenges posed by distance-based formation control, where the system dynamics are governed by a configuration-dependent, weighted Laplacian that introduces geometric constraints and nonlinearities.